richardhendricksen/ecr-scan-image/README.md

 # Bitbucket Pipelines Pipe: ECR Scan Image

-Inspired by the [ecr-scan-image](https://github.com/alexjurkiewicz/ecr-scan-image) Github Action repository by Alex Jurkiewicz.
+Inspired by the [ecr-scan-image](https://github.com/alexjurkiewicz/ecr-scan-image) Github Action by Alex Jurkiewicz.
-I modified the code so it would work as a pipe for Bitbucket pipelines.
+I modified the source so it would work as a Bitbucket Pipelines Pipe.

 ## YAML Definition